tool7/image-processing/README.md

 Implemented operations include `brightness`, `contrast`, `saturation`, `tint`, `greyscale`, `negative`, `sepia`, `box blur`, `motion blur`, `sharpen`, `emboss`, horizontal and vertical `edge detection`, and `outline`.
 Basic image transformations are also implemented: `rotation` (90°, 180°, -90°) and `mirroring` (horizontal and vertical).

+#### Limitations

+App cannot handle processing images that are too large, so for a good performance please select images that are Full HD (1080p) or below that.

+#### Potential optimizations

+Each operation could be processed on the so called “preview” image, a much smaller copy of the original image.
+The only part that needs to be done on the original image is exporting of PNG image.
+The problem that needs to be solved is with kernel operations - e.g. Blur operation would have a much larger effect on the smaller “preview” image compared to the result of processing original image (when exporting PNG) - reason being hardcoded kernel sizes.

 ---

 Thanks for checking this out! 😄